 Bake for 12 to 15 minutes, stirring the streusel every 4 minutes.
 Remove from the oven and cool completely.
 Spoon 40 g of streusel into each ring hold and gently press into the holds Store the remainder in an airtight container at room temperature for up to 4 days or freeze for up to 2 weeks.

-For the custard, combine the milk and cream in a medium saucepan set of medium-high heat.
+combine the milk and cream in a medium saucepan set of medium-high heat.
 In a small bowl, whisk together the egg yolks, sugar, and cocoa powder until slightly paler in colour.

 When the milk mixture has come to a boil, slowly pour a small amount into the yolk mixture, whisking continuously.
 Continue tempering the yolks with the milk mixture, then transfer all of back into the saucepan.
 Cook over medium-low heat, stirring continuously with a rubber spatula, until the mixture has thickened enough to coat the back of a spoon and a thermometer reads 82 C.